storks-amsterdam/vu-robotics-ros2/README.md

     └── your_package_2/
     └── ...
 ```
-Notice that all your source codes for your packages are contained in `src/` only, here you could either create new packages (see Part 3 for details) or clone existing packages from git but one shall always build directory from the workspace root using colcon.
+Notice that all your source code for your packages is contained in `src/` only; here you could either create new packages (see Part 3 for details) or clone existing packages from git but you should always build from the workspace root using colcon.

-### Sourcing
+#### Sourcing

 Previously in the native installation guide, we have sourced the setup file directly into .bashrc so that you do not have to source it again every time a new terminal is being opened.
 However, one could overlay a custom workspace on top of the core ROS 2 environment by running
 ```bash
 source ~/your_workspace/install/setup.bash
 ```
-Now your currrent terminal could look for packages first in the `~/your_workspace/install/` directory and would only fall back to the core setup if certain package could not be found from the custom directory.
-Therefore make sure you source the custom setup file in every new terminal where you would like to open you packages but **NEVER** source multiple setup files directly into .bashrc file.
+Now your current terminal can look for packages first in the `~/your_workspace/install/` directory and will only fall back to the core setup if a certain package could not be found in the overlay.
+Therefore make sure you source the custom setup file in every new terminal where you would like to use your packages but **NEVER** source multiple setup files directly into .bashrc.

-## Part 3: ROS 2 Publisher-Subscriber Tutorial (Python)

-This tutorial, adapted from the official ROS 2 documentation, guides you through creating a simple publisher and subscriber showing the decoupled communication between a publisher and subscriber via topics managed by the ROS 2 middleware.

 ### 1. Create a Package

+Note: you can use either JupyterLab terminal or the desktop terminal to do this part.
+It is easier to use JupyterLab to copy-paste the commands.

 Open a terminal and navigate to the `src` directory of a new workspace:
 ```bash